More on me at theblaze.com slash Buck Sexton, the Blaze where I'm a host on TV and radio.

 I think it was very gracious the way the speaker is leaving us.

-Uh is that is that your take?
+Is that your take?

 Is that where you see it going?

-Is there gonna be more of a fight?
+Is there any more of a fight?

-He announced that uh we were going to have a clean CR, and you and I know clean CR is a pretty nasty bill to be called clean, but that's what they call it.
+And you and I know clean CR is a pretty nasty bill to be called clean, but that's what they call it.

-Um It's clean the same way Obamacare is affordable.
+It's clean the same way Obamacare is affordable.

 Go ahead.

-Yeah, we don't have the votes to defund uh Planned Parenthood is what we are told in the Senate, that is.
+Yeah, we don't have the votes to defund Planned Parenthood is what we are told in the Senate, that is.

-I know we could talk about what Representative Boehner plans to do when he's done, but with it seems like nothing to lose, why not stand on principle here?
+I know we could talk about what Representative Boehner plans to do when he's done.

-Well an issue of such importance, on an issue that is of our national character right now, which is the funding of Planned Parenthood with tax dollars.
+On an issue of such importance, on an issue that is of our national character right now, which is the funding of Planned Parenthood with tax dollars.

 Thank goodness we're not going to have to fall on our swords on this thing.

-How do we get in trouble for having a war on women, which when we're doing more than the Democrats to help them?
+and send that to facilities that actually do the hands-on women's health care, how do we get in trouble for having a war on women, which when we're doing more than the Democrats to help them?

 I don't see how we lose in that fight as long as we have people that will stand up and get the message out.